FedericoBustaffa/obsidian/notes/ai_fundamentals/planning.md

 from actions' effect.
 This allows to make monotonic steps towards the goal since no action can undo previous steps.

+### Domain Independent Pruning

+The **symmetry reduction heuristic** prunes every symmetric branches of the tree but one.

+The **forward pruning** prunes away branches based on a _preferred action_, getting a relaxed plan that solves a relaxed version of the problem.

+### Reducing State Space Size

+Another approach is based on the reduction of state space size, unlike action based heuristics.

+The **state abstraction heuristic** applies a _many to one_ mapping from states to the abstract representation.
+It removes some fluents to get an approximate solution and, if possible, adds back some fluents to recover the exact solution.

+The **decomposition heuristic** divides a problem into parts, solving each part independently, and then combining the parts.
+For this a **sub-goal independence assumption** must be held: the cost of solving a conjunction of subgoals is approximated by the sum of the costs of solving subgoal independently.

+## Hierarchical Planning

+In order to mitigate _explosion of action_ in the final plan is possible to abstract away some details and build hierarchical structures.

+- **High level action (HLA)**: admits one or more refinements to a sequence of actions.
+- **High level plan (HLP)**: a sequence of HLAs that, in its implementation concatenates the implementation of all HLAs.
+HLP achieves the goal if at least one of its implementation achieves the goal.

+An example of this is the **hierarchical forward planning** that, starting from a HLP with a single HLA, that HLA needs to reach the goal.
+It uses BFS to find possible refinements of each HLA in the current plan.

 ## References

 - [[artificial_intelligence_fundamentals]]